rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### <a name="2a"></a> Verify Guarantee of delivery - 2.a Consumer fail to process a message

-All consumer types uses client acknowledgment therefore they will only ack a message after it has successfully processed it.
+:information_source: All consumer types uses client acknowledgment therefore they will only ack a message after it has successfully processed it.

 #### :white_check_mark: All consumer types will never lose the message